Board of Directors 2024-2025

 Janette is a member of the Audit and Risk Management Committee

-Lisa is a member of the Governance Committee and the Audit and Risk Management Committee.
+Jill is a member of the Audit and Risk Management Committee.